Skip to content

 It’s an Instagram world we live in, and that means many are looking for that perfect shot of their trip.
 For a lot of people that visit Zion, there is one perfect shot in particular that they are looking for—an empty Narrows!

 However, in this day and age, that shot isn’t easy to get.
 It takes some real commitment.
-Let’s take a look at what you’ll have to do on your next trip to pull off that amazing Narrows shot.
+Let’s take a look at what you’ll have to do on your next trip to pull off photographing The Narrows.

 Timing